Skip to content

 Complete

-Let's create a NodePort service for echoserver:
+Let's create a NodePort service for the echoserver in the default namespace:

 apiVersion: v1